software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - A user story is a short, simple description of a feature told from the perspective of the person who desires the new feature in the software
 - During each Sprint, the Developers of the Scrum Team implement features for the software based on user stories
 - User stories are sort of todo items, which help the Scrum Team to understand and remember what kind of features need to be implemented for the software
+- _User cases_ are another, a less Agile-friendly, of defining requirements.
+They focus more on _how the system will work_, not _what the user needs_

 ---